 Hotels and Resorts in Cape Cod

-When booking your Cape Cod vacation, you’ll find so many different lodging options.
+You’ll find many different lodging options when booking your Cape Cod vacation.
 There are luxurious family resorts, family hotels, roadside and seaside motels, and vacation homes, and condos.
-Think about the amount of space you’ll need and what amenities you’d like to enjoy when considering your lodging.
+Consider the space you’ll need and what amenities you’d like to enjoy when considering your lodging.

 Here are some of the best places to stay in Cape Cod: